e-picas/bash-utils/CONTRIBUTING.md

 Actually change the code
 ------------------------

-First of all, you may do the following two things:
+First of all, you may do the following three things:

 -   read the *How to contribute* section below to learn about forking, working and pulling,
--   from your fork of the repository, switch to the `dev` branch: this is where the dev things are done.
+-   from your fork of the repository, switch to the `dev` branch: this is where the dev things are done,
+-   if you plan to create a module, switch to the `dev-modules` branch and read the *Create a new module* section below.

 ### How to contribute ?

 If you want to correct a typo or update a feature of Bash-Utils, the first thing to do is [create your own fork of the repository](http://help.github.com/articles/fork-a-repo).
 You will need a (free) GitHub account to do this and your copy will appear in your forks list.
-This is on THIS repository (your own fork) that you will work (you have no right to make direct `push` on the original repository).
+Your work belongs to THIS repository (your own fork - you have no right to make direct `push` on the original repository).

 Once your work seems finished, you'll have to commit it and push it on your fork (you may finally see your modifications on the sources view on GitHub).
 Then you'll have to make a "pull-request" to the original repository, commenting it with a description of your correction or update, or anything you want me to know about ...
-Then, if your work seems ok for me (and it certainly will :) and when I'll have the time (!), your work will finally be "merged" in the original repository and you will be able to (eventually) close your fork.
+Then, if your work seems ok and can be tested, and when I'll have the time to do so (!), your work will finally be "merged" in the original repository and you will be able to (eventually) close your fork.
 Note that the "merge" of a pull-request keeps your name and profile as the "commiter" (the one who made the stuff).

-**BEFORE** you start a work on the code, please check that this has NOT been done yet, or part of it, by giving a look at <http://github.com/piwi/markdown-extended/pulls>.
-If you find a pull-request that seems to be like the modification you were going to do, you can comment the request with your vision of the thing or your experience.
+**BEFORE** you start a work on the code, please check that this has NOT been done yet, or part of it, by giving a look at <http://gitlab.com/piwi/bash-utils/pulls>.
+If you find a pull-request that seems to be like the modification you were going to do, you can comment the request with your vision of the thing or your experience and participate to that work.

 ### Full installation of a fork